benatespina/book-notes/cqrs_command_query_responsibility_segregation.md

     * Web read side.
     * Mobile read side.

-## A word of caution regarding the database for reads
+### A word of caution regarding the database for reads
 * The sync between two databases introduces quite a lot of complexity.
     * Eventual consistency.
 * In most cases, you are just fine without a separate database for reads.
 * CQRS can be just as effective with only a single database.

+## Module 8: Synchronizing the commands and queries databases
+### State-driven projections
+* Synchronization and projections are synonyms in CQRS.
+* Use flags in your domain model to knows the sync status.
+* Use database triggers only if you do not control the source code.

+### Synchronous state-driven projections
+* Application does the projection.
+* Increases the processing time.
+* All changes are immediately consistent.
+* Implementation example: indexed view in the same database.

+### Event-driven projections
+* Domain events drive the changes.
+* Subscribe to domain events.
+* Scales really well.
+* Can use a message bus.
+* Cannot rebuild the read database.

+### Consistency
+* Having two databases introduces latency.
+* May end up with duplicate records.
+* You will still gain a lot of benefits even with a single database.

+### Eventual consistency
+* The real world is inherently asynchronous and eventually consistent.

+### Versioning
+* Eventual consistency is problematic when the cost of making a decision based on the stale data is high.
+* You can keep a version of an aggregate in both the read and write databases, and then if you see that the user tries to update the stale record, show them an error.
+    * Optimistic concurrency control.

+### CQRS and the CAP theorem
+* Choose consistency and availability at the expense of partitioning for writes.
+* Choose availability and partitioning at the expense of consistency for reads.